 The additional eigenvalue (to the two presented earlier) for these equilibria are

 We can now discuss the local stability of $E$ and $H$, which is essentially unchanged, so that $\tilde{E}$ is a sink and $\tilde{F}$ is a source for

-whence both are inflationary. $\tilde{G}$ and $\tilde{H}$ are still saddle points, having two eigenvalues unchanged from the flat case, these being of opposite sign.
-These conditions are subsets of the flat space parameter range, and so curvature does not prevent the possibility of a solution having two inflationary epochs.
+whence both are inflationary. $\tilde{G}$ and $\tilde{H}$ are still saddle points, having two eigenvalues unchanged from the flat case, these being of opposite signs.
+These conditions are subsets of the flat space parameter range, so curvature does not prevent the possibility of a solution having two inflationary epochs.